 The Four Lifts on the Canal du Centre and their Environs, La Louvière and Le Roeulx (Hainaut): On a short stretch of the Canal du Centre, the water level rises 66.2 meters.
-To overcome this difference, 8 hydraulic boat lifts on the Canal du Centre were built between 1888 and 1917.
-Lift no. 1 at Houdeng-Goegnies is the oldest of the four lifts on the Canal du Centre and was built in 1888.
-Of the 8 boat lifts, the remaing Four Lifts on the Canal du Centre are the only ones in the world which still exist in working condition.
+To overcome this difference, eight hydraulic boat lifts on the Canal du Centre were built between 1888 and 1917.
+Today, only four of the original eight boat lifts remain.
+The Four Lifts on the Canal du Centre are the only ones in the world which still exist in working condition.
+Boat Lift no. 1 at Houdeng-Goegnies is the oldest of the four lifts on the Canal du Centre and was built in 1888.
 The Canal du Centre played an important role in the transportation of coal from the nearby coal mines.
 Since 2002, the operation of the lifts has been limited to recreational use.
-It is possible to visit an engine room of one of the Four Lifts on the Canal du Centre and to make a boat trip on the Canal du Centre.
-The Four Boat Lifts on the Canal du Centre are located about 50 km of Brussels and 60 km of Tournai in Belgium.
-The boat lifts were designed by the English civil engineer Edwin Clark, he designed boat lifts and bridges in other countries in Europe.
-His major achievement was the Anderton Boat Lift close to Northwich in Cheshire, England.
-Edwin Clark also designed the first bridge over the river IJssel at Westervoort in the Netherlands, after WWII replaced by a modern bridge.
+It is possible to pay a visit to an engine room of one of the Four Lifts on the Canal du Centre and to make a boat trip on the canal.
+The Four Boat Lifts on the Canal du Centre are located about 50 km from Brussels and about 60 km from Tournai in Belgium.
+The boat lifts were designed by the English civil engineer Edwin Clark.
+His major achievement was the Anderton Boat Lift near the town of Northwich in Cheshire, England.
+Edwin Clark designed boat lifts and bridges in other countries in Europe, he also designed the first bridge, a swing bridge, over the river IJssel at the village of Westervoort in the Netherlands, nowadays replaced with a modern bridge.
 The Four Lifts on the Canal du Centre and their Environs, La Louvière and Le Roeulx (Hainaut) gained the status as a UNESCO World Heritage in 1998.

 www.werelderfgoedfotos.nl © Copyright World Heritage Photos